nupurkapoor/women-in-software-eng/README.md

 Questions / Comments / Concerns?
 --------------------------------
-Please reach out to me on Twitter at <a href="https://twitter.com/triketora">@triketora</a> or email me at tracy at pinterest.com.
-Feedback on anything big or small is very welcome :)
+The repo is forked from [triketora's](https://github.com/triketora) account.
+To contact, reach out to her on Twitter at <a href="https://twitter.com/triketora">@triketora</a> or email me at tracy at pinterest.com.